GabeScott/standard-works-vault/General Conference/2020 April - He Goes before Us.md

 “After this vision had closed, another great and glorious vision burst upon us; for Elijah the prophet, who was taken to heaven without tasting death, stood before us, and said:

-“Behold, the time has fully come, which was spoken of by the mouth of Malachi—testifying that he [Elijah] should be sent, before the great and dreadful day of the Lord come—
+“Behold, the time has fully come, which was spoken of by the mouth of Malachi—testifying that he \[Elijah\] should be sent, before the great and dreadful day of the Lord come—

 “To turn the hearts of the fathers to the children, and the children to the fathers, lest the whole earth be smitten with a curse—

-“Therefore, the keys of this dispensation are committed into your hands; and by this ye may know that the great and dreadful day of the Lord is near, even at the doors.”
+“Therefore, the keys of this dispensation are committed into your hands; and by this ye may know that the great and dreadful day of the Lord is near, even at the doors.”[^2]

 Now, I had read that account many times.
 The Holy Ghost had confirmed to me that the account was true.
 But as I studied and prepared for this conference, I came to see more clearly the power of the Lord to lead in detail His disciples in His work.

-Seven years before Moses committed to Joseph the keys of the gathering of Israel in the Kirtland Temple, “Joseph learned from the title page of the Book of Mormon that its purpose was to ‘show unto the remnant of the house of Israel ... that they may know the covenants of the Lord, that they are not cast off forever.’
-In 1831, the Lord told Joseph that the gathering of Israel would commence in Kirtland, ‘And from thence [Kirtland], whosoever I will shall go forth among all nations ... for Israel shall be saved, and I will lead them.’”
+Seven years before Moses committed to Joseph the keys of the gathering of Israel in the Kirtland Temple, “Joseph learned from the [title page of the Book of Mormon](https://churchofjesuschrist.org/study/scriptures/bofm/bofm-title?lang=eng) that its purpose was to ‘show unto the remnant of the house of Israel … that they may know the covenants of the Lord, that they are not cast off forever.’
+In 1831, the Lord told Joseph that the gathering of Israel would commence in Kirtland, ‘And from thence \[Kirtland\], whosoever I will shall go forth among all nations … for Israel shall be saved, and I will lead them.’”[^3]

-Although missionary work was needed to gather Israel, the Lord inspired His leaders to teach the Twelve, who became some of our early missionaries, “Remember you are not to go to other nations, till you receive your endowment.”
+Although missionary work was needed to gather Israel, the Lord inspired His leaders to teach the Twelve, who became some of our early missionaries, “Remember you are not to go to other nations, till you receive your endowment.”[^4]

 It seems that the Kirtland Temple was important to the Lord’s step-by-step plan for at least two reasons: First, Moses waited until the temple was completed to restore the keys of the gathering of Israel.
-And second, President Joseph Fielding Smith taught that “the Lord commanded the Saints to build a temple [the Kirtland Temple] in which he could reveal the keys of authority and where the apostles could be endowed and prepared to prune his vineyard for the last time.”
-Although the temple endowment as we know it today wasn’t administered in the Kirtland Temple, in fulfillment of prophecy, preparatory temple ordinances began to be introduced there, along with an outpouring of spiritual manifestations which armed those called on missions with the promised endowment of “power from on high” that led to a great gathering through missionary service.
+And second, President Joseph Fielding Smith taught that “the Lord commanded the Saints to build a temple \[the Kirtland Temple\] in which he could reveal the keys of authority and where the apostles could be endowed and prepared to prune his vineyard for the last time.”[^5] Although the temple endowment as we know it today wasn’t administered in the Kirtland Temple, in fulfillment of prophecy, preparatory temple ordinances began to be introduced there, along with an outpouring of spiritual manifestations which armed those called on missions with the promised endowment of “power from on high”[^6] that led to a great gathering through missionary service.

 After the keys of the gathering of Israel were committed to Joseph, the Lord inspired the Prophet to send out members of the Twelve on missions.
 As I studied, it became clear to me that the Lord had prepared in detail the way for the Twelve to go on missions abroad where people had been prepared to believe and sustain them.
 In time, thousands would, through them, be brought into the Lord’s restored Church.

 According to our records, it is estimated that between 7,500 and 8,000 were baptized during the two missions of the Twelve to the British Isles.
 This laid the foundation for missionary work in Europe.
-By the end of the 19th century, some 90,000 had gathered to America, with the most of these coming from the British Isles and Scandinavia.
-The Lord had inspired Joseph and those faithful missionaries who went to work to achieve a harvest that must have, at the time, seemed beyond them.
+By the end of the 19th century, some 90,000 had gathered to America, with the most of these coming from the British Isles and Scandinavia.[^7] The Lord had inspired Joseph and those faithful missionaries who went to work to achieve a harvest that must have, at the time, seemed beyond them.
 But the Lord, with His perfect foresight and preparation, made it possible.

 You remember the apparently simple and almost poetic language from section 110 of the Doctrine and Covenants:

-“Behold, the time has fully come, which was spoken of by the mouth of Malachi—testifying that he [Elijah] should be sent, before the great and dreadful day of the Lord come—

-“To turn the hearts of the fathers to the children, and the children to the fathers, lest the whole earth be smitten with a curse—

-“Therefore, the keys of this dispensation are committed into your hands; and by this ye may know that the great and dreadful day of the Lord is near, even at the doors.”
+“Therefore, the keys of this dispensation are committed into your hands; and by this ye may know that the great and dreadful day of the Lord is near, even at the doors.”[^8]

 I testify that the Lord saw far into the future and how He would lead us to help Him accomplish His purposes in the last days.